MashuAjmera/Algorithms/README.md

 # Algorithms

 A repository of the various popular algorithms I have coded in C++ and Python.

-There is meta information like problem description, tutorial at the top of each program file.
+There is meta information like problem description and tutorial at the top of each program file.
+Some additional algorithms are present at [my data structures repository](https://github.com/MashuAjmera/Data-Structures).

+**Note**: Those without links will be uploaded soon.

 ## Sorting